brianHarder/Rabble/README.md

 # Rabble

- Rabble is a web application that allows users to create communities and have forum discussions.

  ## Description

- Within Rabble, users organize themselves into communities based on particular focuses or areas of interest.
-From here, users can create discussion boards ("rabbles") within those communities to host discussions.
-Rabbles consist of posts and comments allowing users to share ideas and express support for the contributions of others.
+Rabble is a web application where users organize themselves into communities based on particular areas of interest.
+From here, users can create discussion boards ("rabbles") that fall under the topic of that community.
+Rabbles consist of posts and comments allowing users to share ideas and express support for what others have to say.
+This project started with a series of homework assignments in UChicago's software development course that I then developed into my own application.

+## Features

+1. Community management including private community support
+2. Support for posts and comments with likes/dislikes and anonymous option
+3. Account creation and management plus password reset
+4. Knowledge graphs of posts auto-generated using the OpenAI API

  ## Built With